tum-ens/urbs/doc/theorydoc/min_prob.rst

 Objective
 ---------
-For any urbs problem as the objective function either the total system costs or the total emissions of CO2 can be chosen.
+For any urbs problem, as the objective function, either the total system costs or the total emissions of CO2 can be chosen.
 In the former (standard) case this leads to an objective vector of: